act-rules/act-rules.github.io/_rules/SC2-5-3-name-from-content-included-in-accessible-name.md

 ---
-name: label and name from content mismatch
+name: Name from content included in accessible name
 description: |
   Interactive elements labelled through their content must have their visible label as part of their accessible name